omkar-shelke25/cka-killercoda/create-egress-with-dns/intro.md

-# 🧩 CKAD Scenario: NetworkPolicy (Egress) with DNS Exception
+# 🧩 CKA: NetworkPolicy (Egress) with DNS Exception

 In this scenario, you will create an **egress NetworkPolicy** that controls outgoing traffic from specific Pods while allowing DNS resolution.